 You go in the lift, press the button for the floor you are going to, the doors close and the cab starts going up.
 Suddenly, you notice a strange jolt and the lift stops.
-You are now trapped.
+You are now stuck in a lift.
 What happens next?

-What to do if you are trapped in a lift
+What to do if you are stuck in a lift

 Let someone know: Who to call?